 Retrospective analysis

-Mean Fraser River sockeye salmon productivity (log(recruits/spawner)) declined from the late 1980s through 2005, the brood year predominantly responsible for producing the poor return in 2009.
-Although the aggregate exhibited several years of higher productivity, it has recently declined again and remains variable (Figure 2a).
+Mean Fraser River sockeye salmon productivity (loge(recruits/spawner)) declined from the late 1980s through 2005, the brood year predominantly responsible for producing the poor return in 2009.
+Althoughwere on average, productivity was moderate after brood year 2005 until 200?, it has recently declined again with high temporal variablilty (Figure 2a).
 Aggregate spawner abundance and aggregate catch increased until the early 1990s before declining (Figure 2b,c), coincident with declines in productivity and exploitation rate.
 However, there is substantial interannual variability in both metrics due to several abundant, cyclic CUs.
-Particularly large returns were observed in 2010 and 2014 (catches for 2014 not shown).
+Particularly large returns were observed in 2010 and 2014.
+Catches for 2014 are not shown because ….

-Mean CVC (i.e. temporal variability in recruit abundance, weighted by a CU’s mean abundance) was low in the 1960s, 70s and 90s, but was elevated at the beginning of the time series (1950s) and has increased by approximately 50% since the early 2000s (Figure 2d).
-Similarly, synchrony in recruit abundance was relatively high in the 1950s, low and stable for approximately 20 years afterwards and increased through the 1980s, leading to a peak several years ago (Figure 2e.)
-As expected, changes in CVA mirror these patterns, showing a gradual increase followed by a jump to particularly high levels in the early 2000s (Figure 2f).
+Mean component coefficient of variation, CVC was low in the 1970s and 90s, but was elevated at the beginning of the time series (1950s) and has increased by approximately 50% since the early 2000s (Figure 2d).
+Similarly, synchrony in recruit abundance was relatively high in the 1950s, low and stable for approximately from 1960-1980, and increased through the 1990s, leading to a recent peak in 201?
+(Figure 2e.)
+As expected, changes in aggregate coefficient of variability, CVA mirror these patterns, showing a gradual increase from 1960 to 2010 followed by a jump to particularly high levels in the early 2010s (or late in the first decade of the 2000s) (Figure 2f).

 Figure 2.
-Observed trends in Fraser River sockeye salmon productivity (log (recruits per spawner)), aggregate spawner abundance, and aggregate catch (a-c).
-12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate variability (CVA) (d-f) of 11 CUs with time series extending back to 1948.
+Observed trends in (a) CU-specific productivities (loge (recruits per spawner)) (grey lines) and average of CU-specific productivities (black line), (b) aggregate recruit abundance, and (c) aggregate catch.
+12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate coefficient of variability (CVA) (d-f) of 11 CUs with time series extending back to 1948.
 Black lines represent median estimates and grey bands represent 90th percentile intervals.

 Forward simulation

-By specifying low, medium, and high values for σ and ρ we were able to generate a range of CVC and synchrony scenarios (Figure 3).
+By specifying low, medium, and high values for CU-specific variability in recruitment residuals, σ and lag-1 year autocorrelation in CU-specific recruitment residuals, ρ we were able to generate a range of CVC and synchrony scenarios (Figure 3).
 We use σ as a proxy for CVC and ρ as a measure of synchrony in subsequent results.
 Due to stochasticity within the model, median trends in CVC and φ were lower than recently observed values, even when σ and ρ were maximized.
 However, individual Monte Carlo trials exhibited temporal variation in CVC and φ consistent with the historical time series (Figure S1).

 Figure 3.
 Trends in recruitment component variability and synchrony as a function of σ and ρ, respectively.
 12-year moving window Trends in the observed stock-recruitment dataset are shown in black, the dashed line represents the beginning of the simulation period, and colored lines represent different CVC and synchrony operating models.
 Lines represent medians across 250 trials.